Not Getting Job Interviews? Get resume Help - Banner

 When highlighting your work experience on your resume, consider the following tips:

-2. Showcase creativity and innovation: To demonstrate your creativity and innovative thinking, firstly, describe projects where you implemented unique and successful creative strategies.
+• Showcase creativity and innovation: To showcase your creativity and innovation, start by describing projects where you implemented unique and effective strategies.
 Furthermore, include any awards, recognition, or positive feedback received for your creative work.

 Avoid generic phrasings like “helped with” or “worked on.”
 Instead, use action verbs such as “managed,” “spearheaded,” or “oversaw” to describe your responsibilities.
 For instance, instead of saying “managed a team,” specify the team’s size and the nature of projects they undertook.
 Additionally, provide quantifiable metrics and percentages wherever possible.